 We may earn a commission from affiliate links ()

 From Maine to Florida, the East Coast of the United States has plenty of places to explore.
-Among the top weekend getaways are numerous beaches, from romantic beaches on Cape Cod to the excitement and amusements at Ocean City.
+Among the best weekend getaways are numerous East Coast beaches, from romantic beaches on Cape Cod to the excitement and amusements at Ocean City.
 Nature lovers can find seaside wonders in North Carolina's Outer Banks, or head inland to explore the White Mountains of New Hampshire.

 Those who are interested in history will find it at every turn, including the nation's earliest European settlements in Saint Augustine, 18th-century life reenacted at Colonial Williamsburg, and maritime history at Mystic Seaport.
 The East Coast truly has something for everyone, whether you are a solitary traveler, a couple looking for a romantic weekend, a family who needs kid-friendly attractions, or a group of friends who want to make new memories.

 Discover the best places to visit on your next short break with our list of the top weekend getaways on the East Coast.

 1. Cape Cod, Massachusetts